Cercle invites FKJ at Salar de Uyuni, Bolivia, the world’s largest salt flat

 French media company, Cercle invites FKJ to play in the middle of Salar de Uyuni, the world’s largest salt flat.

 We’re used to see artists play on the craziest venues and locations around the world thanks to Cercle but, this time, they pushed the boundaries even further.
 Salar de Uyuni, Bolivia, the world’s largest salt flat and FKJ delivering a magical performance in the most incredible venue you can think about.

 Located in the Daniel Campos Province in Potosí in southwest Bolivia, near the crest of the Andes, Salar de Uyuni is at an elevation of 3,656 meters above sea level.
 With its 10,582 square kilometers, it is the world’s largest salt flat and now, the most beautiful venue someone has ever played at.

 A very small layer of water that covers the undefined expanse of salt until the horizon, where the sky and the ground came together in one of the greatest optic effects you can experience.
 Because of the water on the sault, the sky is reflected on the ground creating one of the most magical and unbelievable places on earth.

 In this incredible frame, in the middle of the salt expense, a small complete of guitars, pianos, synthesizer, and all the FKJ’s equipment.
 Starting from the end, FKJ delivers only the best live chill and relaxing vibes.
-His music merged with the surrounding environment create one of that perfect moment you have always dreamed about.
+His music merged with the surrounding environment create one of that perfect moments you have always dreamed about.

 With the sun disappearing under the horizon and all the salt expanse dyed with orange, FKJ came to an end.

-As always, Cercle live streamed the set completely on its Facebook page and you can re-live it below.
+As always, Cercle live-streamed the set completely on its Facebook page and you can re-live it below.